-It’s often been said that there’s no place like home for comfort.
+It’s often said that there’s no place like home for comfort.
 And when it comes to healing, this is sometimes the case, too.
-Now a new program allows qualified patients to receive expert care – the same quality and services they’d receive in a medical center – in a comfortable setting that supports healing and recovery: their own homes.
+Now a program allows qualified patients to receive expert care – the same quality and services they’d receive in a medical center – in a comfortable setting that supports healing and recovery: their own homes.

 Patients must meet clinical and social criteria established by Centers for Medicare & Medicaid Services (CMS) to be eligible for the program.
 There are 78 approved diagnoses – including pneumonia, COPD, urinary tract infections and more.
 Hospital at Home is only available to patients on Medicare or Medicaid, so there’s little to no cost to the patient.
 Medicare and Medicaid in North Carolina cover Hospital at Home, just as they do hospital stays.